Women in Construction Week: Shining in the trades

 National workforce statistics cited last month by BigRENTZ.com, which leases heavy construction equipment, show that women now comprise roughly 10 percent of people who work in the construction industry, yet only 1 percent of workers on job sites are female, and even fewer are in the skilled trades.

-According to local employment dynamics data cited by New Hampshire’s Economic and Labor Market Information Bureau, women make up 15.2 percent of construction industry workers statewide, including those who staff offices.
+According to local employment dynamics data cited by New Hampshire’s Economic and Labor Market Information Bureau, women made up 15.2 percent of the state's construction industry workforce in 2019, including those who staff offices.

 Nationwide and in the Lakes Region, with housing stock at historic and unsustainable lows, training for the trades is becoming increasingly essential, and a near-guarantee of a financial success.
 Carpenters, plumbers and electricians are retiring without sufficient replacements.
 A shortage of skilled labor is reported as leading a reason for the tight supply and rising price of homes here and across the country, just behind skyrocketing lumber costs and COVID supply chain slowdowns, according to the National Association of Home Builders and industry analysts.